Paroo River Ecosystem Restoration Project

 Project Information:

-The Paroo River Ecosystem Restoration Project is a Human-Induced Regeneration (HIR) project located approximately 40km north-east of the remote outback settlement of Wanaaring in Far West New South Wales.
-Registered in June 2016, the project covers a substantial area of roughly 25,202 hectares.
-The surrounding region lies within the Unincorporated Area of NSW, a vast, sparsely populated landscape primarily utilized for rangeland grazing of sheep, cattle, and goats.
+Paroo River Ecosystem Restoration Project is a Human-Induced Regeneration project located approximately 40km northeast of the remote outback settlement of Wanaaring in north-western New South Wales.
+It was registered in June 2016 and covers an area of 25,202.62 hectares.